Zfreeman24/CSS_ESEM/README.md

 - 3 Runs Average Before Our Implementation: 0.000745
 - 3 Runs Average After Our Implementation: 0.0000742

+### Reason for improvement

+The improvement came from using a much more lightweight and compact encryption library, allowing for quicker calculations for the key generation.

 # Improvements And Why The Original Was Lacking

 ## Improved Key Encryption Methodology